lwcook/horsetail-matching/README.md

 *For detailed tutorials on using horsetail matching, please visit https://www-edc.eng.cam.ac.uk/aerotools/horsetailmatching*

-Documentation for the module is also available at https://www-edc.eng.cam.ac.uk/aerotools/horsetailmatching/documentation
+Documentation for the module is also available at https://www-edc.eng.cam.ac.uk/aerotools/horsetailmatching/documentation *Note that the API has changed slightly for v2, please read the tutorials and documentation*

 **Installation Instructions.**